Having a car with a full-service history can add value to your vehicle. Adopting the same approach to selling your home can have similar results.

 • Similarly, a heating engineer who is registered under CORGI’s self-certification scheme will notify the Council of the replacement of any boiler (to avoid the need for a separate Building Regulation approval).
 Make sure that you retain the certificate of compliance that you are provided (which is not the same document as the Gas Safety Certificate which may be produced at the same time).

-At the moment, having this documentation to hand to give to your solicitor will without doubt speed up the sale of your property while selling your home.
+At the moment, having this documentation to hand to give to your local state agent will without doubt speed up the sale of your property while selling your home to the potential buyers.

 But be warned.
 It has been proposed that these items should in the future form a compulsory part of any Home Information Pack.
 Should this happen then it is possible that your home may not even be put on the market if any of these items are not available?